How to Write in Past Tense: A Guide for Writers

 Whichever tense you choose to go with, ensure that you’re remaining true to the story; sometimes stories choose their tense without our input – follow your intuition.

 I’ll say it again: The most important element of writing in past tense– or any tense, is to remember to remain consistent.
-It too easy to alternate while writing.
+It easy to alternate while writing.
 Don’t do it.

 Remember: writing is moving forward word by word.